sravankumarmatta/Classroom-Bot/Results.md

 ### Question: How was your overall experience using the bot on a scale of 1 to 5, 1 being least likely and 5 being most likely.
 Would you recommend its usage to others?

+## Threats to Validity

+Given the limited number of test subjects, the results are not very conclusive.
+A large number of subjects would need to be surveyed in order to identify the viability of the bot.
+There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.